theelous3/record.theelous3.net/content/posts/foundry_basic_guide/index.md

 Back on the DigitalOcean dashboard, on the left under **Manage**, click `Droplets` and `Create new droplet`.

-Leave nearly everything default.
-You may want to change your server’s location.
+You may want to change your server’s location closer to home.

 Under **Authentication** you want to select `SSH Keys`.
 Choose `New SSH Key`.